pulkitkumar95/tats/README.md

 <span style="color: green; font-size: 1.3em; font-weight: bold;">LocoTrack is an incredibly efficient model,</span> enabling near-dense point tracking in real-time.
 It is <span style="color: red; font-size: 1.3em; font-weight: bold;">6x faster</span> than the previous state-of-the-art models. -->
 </div>

-## Code Release
 This repository contains the code for our paper "Trajectory-aligned Space-time Tokens for Few-shot Action Recognition".
-The code will be released by 8/15/24.

 ## Installation